sjbrown/misc_work/deckahedron/foundation.md

 ![Image of Back](images/back_200.png)
 ![Image of Front](images/front_19_200.png)

- * Anchor, red, 1
+ 1. Anchor, red
- * Bulb, yellow, 2
+ 2. Bulb, yellow
- * Crescent, green, 3
+ 3. Crescent, green
- * Dart, blue, 4
+ 4. Dart, blue

 Whenever a character in the game attempts an action, the player flips a number of cards (typically just one) and reads the result from the card,